Home |

 Audience:

-The workshop is intended for Electrical Engineering, Computer Science, Geology and Earth Systems, and other engineering faculty and instructors teaching courses that involve signal and data analysis.
-Participants are strongly encouraged to being their own laptops at the workshop.
+The workshop is intended for Electrical Engineering, Computer Science, Geology and Earth Systems and other engineering faculty and instructors teaching courses that involve signal and data analysis.

 Expected Outcome: